 Today we’ll head north through the Greek mainland, stopping off on the way in Delphi.
 In antiquity, Delphi was considered the “omphalos” (navel) of the earth, and the place where people from around the world would visit in order to receive an “oracle” from “Pythia”.
 We will admire the Sanctuary of Apollo, the Treasury of the Athenians and we will also visit the museum of Delphi.
 This afternoon we'll arrive in Meteora.
 The dramatic ‘columns of the sky’ were settled on by monks from the 11th century, and by the 1400s there were 24 in total.
 We’ll visit St. Stephen's Monastery, which was founded in 1400 by St. Antoninus Cantacuzene and is now a nunnery.
 This evening we'll stay in the nearby town of Kalabaka.

-This morning we’ll leave Macedonia for its Balkan neighbour Albania, driving onto the capital city, Tirana.
+This morning we’ll leave North Macedonia for its Balkan neighbour Albania, driving onto the capital city, Tirana.
 In a story typical of many cities in this part of Europe, Tirana has undergone a remarkable transformation, shaking off communism to become a vibrant, fun city.
 You’ll be introduced to the city on a walking tour, from the buildings painted in bright colours, to the architecture influenced by the Ottomans, Italians and of course communism.
-This evening, we will stay at a resort, where dinner will be included.

 Your European tour continues today with a mix of sublime scenery and a stunning Slovenian capital.
 Today you will be treated to some of the most picturesque natural landscapes in the whole of Europe.
 The Plitvice Lakes National Park is known internationally for its cascading lakes, waterfalls and dynamic landscape.
 We will take you into the reserve, so you can stroll along the boardwalks and marvel at the incredible natural scenery of Croatia’s largest national park.
 This is one of the most beautiful stops on the tour and is home to numerous rare animals, so make sure you have plenty of space in your cameras!
 After your brush with nature, it’s off to the pint-sized city of Ljubljana in Slovenia.
 A local guide will escort you on a walking tour of this fairytale city, pointing out the numerous bridges and brilliantly preserved baroque, gothic and medieval architecture.
 This evening you will have the option of joining the Slovenian evening optional excursion, a fun night of live music, singing and dancing with a three-course meal.